(Additions made to this page November 2017)

 For modern portrayals of undress caps and jackets supposedly common to the two battalions, see page 3 on the 1st Light Battalion.

-Knötel’s later plate introduces a bugler, distinguished by red collar and cuffs, and black and green rolled wings.
-This image passes on to Chappell, who uses it twice.
-Again, it would be interesting to know what the basis for this might be.
+Knötel’s later plate introduces a bugler, distinguished by red collar and cuffs, and black and red rolled wings.
+This image passes on to the Aerts album at the Bibliothèque Nationale, and then to Chappell, who uses it twice.
+Again, it would be interesting to know what the original basis for this might be, and if it is anything more than a reasoned guess by Knötel.

 The Beamish plate shows a dark green dolman or skirtless jacket, with three rows of buttons with loops, black collar & cuffs, with a double line of edging on the collar, and the suggestion of a loop on the cuffs.
 Clearly visible are narrow shoulder straps held by a ball button at the collar.
 To this, Knötel’s plate in Vol XV adds vague renditions of more elaborate braiding on the collar, cuffs and side seams.